Accessible Adventure Challenge 2026

 • Will there be accessible transport to the abseil and canoeing locations?

-Yes, Dukes Barn have 2 x accessible minibuses with removable seats to allow for wheelchairs.
+Yes, Dukes Barn have 2 x accessible minibuses with lifts and removable seats to allow for wheelchairs.
 For those who can transfer into a seat, you will be able to wheel on to the minibus.
 The minibus is for participants, therefore spectators and carers/PA will need to drive themselves separately to the location (unless we have space on the day).

 • What if it rains, will it still go ahead?